 The Canada Program, made possible by the William Lyon Mackenzie King endowment, presents rich intellectual opportunities for Canadian studies at Harvard: graduate and undergraduate courses offered by distinguished visiting Canadian scholars across the social sciences and professional schools, dissertation research grants for Harvard graduate students, thesis research and travel funding for Harvard undergraduates, a vibrant seminar series of esteemed Canadian guest speakers, and an annual faculty-led conference.

-Since 2008, the Canada Program has granted more than $225,000 in dissertation research funding for twenty graduate students—some of whom are engaged in research concerning government, law, sociology, history, music, education, public health, and urban design—and eight undergraduate students, all of whom are known as Canada Research Fellows.
+Since 2008, the Canada Program has granted more than $1,400,000 in dissertation research funding to more than 100 graduate students—some of whom are engaged in research concerning government, law, sociology, history, music, education, public health, and urban design—and thesis support for undergraduate students, all of whom are known as Canada Research Fellows.

-Beth A. Simmons, director of the Weatherhead Center, is the program's faculty chair, and Helen Clayton is the program administrator.
-The Program offices are located at 1737 Cambridge Street.
+Helen Clayton is the program administrator.
+The program offices are located at 1727 Cambridge Street.